petabyt/liemoth/README.md

 # Help Needed
 - Porting to other models
-- Stabilizing the hack
+- Devising some kind of apps/modules system (?)
-- Build system fixes
+- Redo build system (?)

 # Thanks to
 - http://spritesmods.com/?art=zx3hack&page=4 for the work done back in 2010